 - The participating students are required to select any 3 countries/committees of their choice from the country/committee matrix.
 (1 out of 3 could be allocated to you based on availability)

 - Select any 3 committees of your choice from the country/committee matrix attached that you wish to simulate (1 out of the 3 could be allocated to you also depending on availability)

-- Ensure that the country chosen is a member of the committee selected as appropriately indicated in the matrix
+- Ensure that the country chosen is a member of the committee selected as appropriately indicated in the country/committee matrix.

 It is important to note that we cannot guarantee that each student will be assigned the country/committee of his or her choice.
 Certain criteria may result in a change in delegates’ choice.
 Some of which are:

-- Most countries are allocated on first come, first serve basis.
+- Most countries are allocated on first-come, first-served basis.
 Delegates are thereby encouraged to send in their application forms early.

 - Essays are rated according to performance.
-The best essays sometimes get their choice of allocation.
+The best essays will receive awards.

 ***Students who apply to sit on the Security Council should be of academic excellence and possess good public presentation and analytical skills.
 Accompanying staff should please assist us in this regard.

 A compulsory essay on ‘Promoting peace and non- violent conflict resolution’ is to be submitted by each delegate.
 It should come along with evidence of payment of conference fee and complete registration form with one passport photograph attached.
 These materials must be delivered on or before MAY 15, 2020 which is the deadline date.
 All accepted delegates are expected to individually submit their countries’ position papers on or before the deadline of MAY 15, 2020.